Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 The record source is engine output plus your input, independent of BLEND.
 Use **DUB LVL** (SHIFT+POT2) to balance the new layer, unity at centre.

+### Page 3

+With SHIFT up, **hold FS1**.
+While held, POT2 is size LFO rate, POT3 is size LFO depth and POT5 is freq shift.
+Release to return to the shift page.

 ### Clear